torandi/msvc_projgen/MSVCProjectGenerator/Readme.md

 * Better error handling
 * Include other configs into config (to do release -> final etc )
 * Handle bool + more options better (ExceptionHandling ex)
+* Static guids for project (for external referencing)